zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-use-snapshot-manager.md

 <properties
-   pageTitle="StorSimple 스냅숏 관리자 사용자 인터페이스 | Microsoft Azure" description="StorSimple 스냅숏 관리자 사용자 인터페이스와, 해당 인터페이스를 백업 작업 및 백업 카탈로그 관리에 사용하는 방법을 설명합니다." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Snapshot Manager user interface | Microsoft Azure" description="Describes the StorSimple Snapshot Manager user interface and explains how to use it to manage backup jobs and the backup catalog." services="storsimple" documentationCenter="NA" authors="SharS"